marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: Right!
 Backyard nature.

-DB: Ray, [[Henry David Thoreau|Thoreau]] once wrote "the primal act of mobility connects us with our essential wildness, and brings us to a spring of spiritual vitality that would otherwise be methodically dried out by our sedentary civilization."
+DB: Ray, [[Thoreau, Henry David|Thoreau]] once wrote "the primal act of mobility connects us with our essential wildness, and brings us to a spring of spiritual vitality that would otherwise be methodically dried out by our sedentary civilization."
 And I contrast this with the classroom.
 Most classrooms are in four walls.
 Some of them don't even have windows.
 And you're just stuck in these desks.
 And it really befuddles me that kids are asked to sit at a desk for 60 minutes and listen to someone lecture. [[Aristotle]], allegedly, had the habit of strolling while giving lectures.

 [1:22:43] Do you think the wandering, or strolling, or just getting out for a walk every day, is important?